A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories: Related Works

 \section{Related Works}

-Existing research on LLM-generated code can be broadly grouped into three lines: controlled prompt-based evaluation of generated outputs, empirical studies of real-world AI-assisted development, and detection or measurement of LLM-generated code in the wild.

 Most prior work evaluates LLM-generated code in prompt-based or benchmark-style settings, where researchers design programming tasks, ask LLMs to generate code, and then analyze the resulting outputs.
 For example, \cite{ESEM11323370} studied differences in maintainability and reliability between LLM-generated and human-written code, while \cite{ESE2026} examined performance and efficiency, and \cite{ICSE55347.2025.00040} focused on call calibration and correctness of LLM-generated code. \cite{xu-etal-2026-code} compared code style differences between human-written and LLM-generated code and further tracked style trends in GitHub open-source projects.
-Other studies investigated code-level features such as line counts, cyclomatic complexity, nesting depth, and class counts \cite{rahman2025}, while \cite{guo2026} examined lexical properties such as lexical density, however these features were often used mainly for classification or detection purposes, rather than for a systematic characterization of how LLM-generated code differs from human-written code across multiple structural dimensions.
+Other studies investigated code-level features such as line counts, cyclomatic complexity, nesting depth, and class counts \cite{rahman2025}, while \cite{guo2026} examined lexical properties such as lexical density, \cite{ISSRE11229706} compared AI-generated code and human-written code in security and several code structure metrics mentioned above.
+However these features were often used mainly for classification or detection purposes, rather than for a systematic characterization of how LLM-generated code differs from human-written code across multiple structural dimensions.